MileHacker Logo

 • FloodingHeavy summer rains cause localized flooding.

-• Dust StormsEarly spring (March-April) can bring dust storms.
+• Dust StormsEarly spring (March-April) could result in dust storms.

-• LandslidesPossible in mountainous areas after heavy rainfall.
+• LandslidesPossible in hilly areas after heavy rainfall.

 Prevention & Safety